Weighted Moving Average (WMA) Explained & Reliability Tested

 However, one of the drawbacks of using the WMA is that it doesn’t consider short-term volatility.
 Prices can gyrate wildly in the short term, but a long-term average like the 200-day WMA might not capture these swings.
 Investors relying solely on a WMA may miss important short-term buying and selling opportunities.
 Additionally, the WMA is a lagging indicator, meaning it can only confirm trends after they’ve already started.
 This means investors must use other indicators in conjunction with a WMA if they hope to stay ahead of the markets.

-Is the WMA Indicator Accurate?
+Is WMA Indicator Accurate?

 No, the weighted moving average indicator is inaccurate, averaging only a 7% win rate.
 The WMA causes many small losses when asset prices consolidate.
 Backtesting the WMA indicator on 30 Dow Jones Industrial Average stocks over eight years resulted in an average 7% win rate, meaning it underperformed a buy-and-hold strategy 93% of the time.

-WMA Indicator Backtesting Methodology
+WMA Backtesting Methodology

 To backtest the WMA indicator, I used TrendSpider, the leading AI stock trading software with pattern recognition and a codeless backtesting engine.
 Testing was configured using OHLC with an exit on the next open.
 The Heikin Ashi daily chart used the “next trading day HL2 ” exit criteria (Price High + Low /2).